gowrishankaran/UserManagement_Angular4_AngularCLI/README.md

 This project was generated with Angular Cli with version 1.4.2.

 Steps:

 1.Open a command prompt

-2.Type: `npm install'.
+2.Type: `npm install`.
 This installs the node-module and typings dependencies

 3.Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.